wvwwvwwv/scalable-concurrent-containers/README.md

 ## HashMap

 [HashMap](#HashMap) is a concurrent hash map that is targeted at highly concurrent write-heavy workloads.
-It uses [EBR](#EBR) for its hash table memory management in order to implement non-blocking resizing and fine-granular locking without static data sharding; *it is not a lock-free data structure, and each access to a single key is serialized by a bucket-level mutex*.
+[HashMap](#HashMap) is basically an array of entry buckets where each bucket is protected by a special read-write lock providing both blocking and asynchronous methods.
+The bucket array is fully managed by [EBR](#EBR) enabling lock-free access to it and non-blocking array resizing.

 ### Locking behavior